 What is spread betting?

-Spread betting enables you to profit from the price movements of stocks, commodities, currencies and even the entire index, irrespective of whether it is falling or rising, provided that the price of the underlying asset is moving in the direction of your bet.
+Spread betting enables you to gain from the price movements of stocks, commodities, currencies and even the entire index, irrespective of whether it is falling or rising, provided that the price of the underlying asset is moving in the direction of your bet.
 Spread-betting is a derivative product, which means it is a contract that derives its value from an underlying asset or index.

 How does it work?

 Say, for example, you have a hunch that the share price of company X is going to rise sometime in the near future.
-So you bet “long,” your profits will rise in line with any increase in that price.
-If company X shares rise your bet will yield profits.
-However, assuming that you take a pessimistic view of company X and you anticipate a poor trading quarter for the company where it is likely to miss its sales and profit targets.
+So you bet “long,” your gains will rise in line with any increase in that price.
+If company X shares rise your bet will yield gains.
+However, assuming that you take a pessimistic view of company X and you anticipate a poor trading quarter for the company where it is likely to miss its sales and gain targets.
 Company X results are out next week and you take the view that these trading results are likely to disappoint the market, causing the Company X's share price to fall.
-So you decide to go “short,” this means your profits will rise in line with any fall.
-So you are actually profiting from Company X's falling share price, if indeed its trading results are poor and the share price falls.
+So you decide to go “short," this means your gains will rise in line with any fall.
+So you are actually gaining from Company X's falling share price, if indeed its trading results are poor and the share price falls.
 However, if you had gone “long” and company X's share price fell you would have incurred losses.

 What are the advantages of spread-betting?

-The ability to profit from rising and falling prices, provided that your bet is inline with the price movements.
+The ability to gain from rising and falling prices, provided that your bet is inline with the price movements.
 To protect your portfolio of investments in the event of a market crash, this is known as hedging.
-Derivatives can be used like an insurance policy to protect your investments during political and economic instability All profits are free from capital gains tax, because you don't own the underlying security you pay no stamp duty or commission You can leverage your investment returns with a small deposit.
+Derivatives can be used like an insurance policy to protect your investments during political and economic instability All gains are free from capital gains tax, because you don't own the underlying security you pay no stamp duty or commission You can leverage your investment returns with a small deposit.
 For example, you can trade 10,000 pounds of Vodaphone shares by only depositing an initial 500 pounds.
 So you can increase your exposure with a small deposit.

 What are the disadvantages of spread-betting